LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 and
 `benchmarks <https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/benchmarks>`_,
 to help evaluate performance with specific backend Prolog systems.
-A table with `results <https://logtalk.org/performance.html>`_ for a subset of the supported systems is also available at the Logtalk website.
+A table with benchmark `results <https://logtalk.org/performance.html>`_ for a subset of the supported systems is also available at the Logtalk website.
+But note that multiple factors affect the performance of an application and the benchmark examples and their results only provide a partial assessment.